Identify your app user devices

 HyperTrack SDKs use random generated universally unique ids (UUIDs) that are stored in the device for future use once your SDK instance is initialized.

 This device id is different for each physical device and is typically not persistent across uninstalls or re-installs of your app to ensure user's privacy.

-Getting and storing your HyperTrack device id
+Get and store your HyperTrack device id

 Once you integrate HyperTrack SDK in your app, you may get device id from your SDK instance.

 In your app integration code, retrieve an SDK instance, when you wish to use SDK, by passing your publishable key from the setup page.
 Once you get an SDK instance, you may get device id as shown in code samples below for iOS and Android HyperTrack SDK integration examples.